HomePricing & costs › Leadership & Team

 Station rotation: the zero-cost, high-impact lever

-Rotating that station every 45 days cuts the risk of losing the team's best player before the 18-month mark.
-The biggest burnout trigger in kitchens is not the total number of hours worked but the fragmentation of rest: a cook who takes Monday and Thursday off never fully restores between one service and the next.
-The Masterestaurant method requires a minimum of 2 consecutive rest days per week for each team member and a hard cap of 50 weekly hours with automatic compensation from hour 51 onward.
-Reorganizing shifts for a kitchen of 5 to 8 people to meet that standard takes between 4 and 8 hours of planning — time recovered in the first week of operation without any performance dips.
-If the current schedule does not allow for those 2 consecutive days, the problem is team sizing, not staff attitude.
-Adding 0.5 to 1.0 part-time positions often solves the equation at a monthly cost below $400 USD in Latin American markets.
+The mistake I see most often in restaurant kitchens runs the other way: the most skilled cook gets stuck at the most demanding station for months, exactly the high-performer profile that burns out fastest.
+Rotating that position every 45 days cuts the risk of losing the team's best player before the 18-month mark.
+The biggest burnout trigger in kitchens isn't total hours worked.
+It's fragmented rest.
+A cook who takes Monday and Thursday off never fully resets between one service and the next.
+The Masterestaurant method requires a minimum of 2 consecutive rest days per week for every team member, plus a hard cap of 50 weekly hours with automatic compensation from hour 51 onward.
+Reorganizing shifts for a kitchen of 5 to 8 people to meet that standard takes 4 to 8 hours of planning.
+That time comes back in the first week, with no dip in performance.

 The 1-on-1 check-in: the highest-ROI tool against burnout